leonardofaria/leonardofaria.net/content/posts/2020/08/13/automating-accessibility-tests-with-cypress.md

 ![Output of failed test with a nice table](/wp-content/uploads/2020/08/cypress-accessibility-failed-test-table.jpg)

-If you have any questions, please check the [Pull request](https://github.com/leonardofaria/cypress-accessibility-example/pull/2/files) in Github.
+If you have any questions, please check the <A href="https://github.com/leonardofaria/cypress-accessibility-example/pull/2/files">Pull request</A> in Github.

 ## Next steps